Kylie Jenner And Tyga Split: She’s Reportedly ‘Fed Up’ With His Financial Drama

 Kylie Jenner has reportedly dumped her rapper boyfriend.

-Although the 19-year-old Keeping Up with the Kardashians star has yet to announce her alleged split publicly, a new report claims she is “fed up” with the 27-year-old’s ongoing money trouble and felt that he may be taking advantage of her wealth.
+Although the 19-year-old Keeping Up With the Kardashians star has yet to announce her alleged split publicly, a new report claims she is “fed up” with the 27-year-old’s ongoing money trouble and felt that he may be taking advantage of her wealth.

 “It looks like [Kylie Jenner] has finished with Tyga, at least for now anyway,” a source close to Jenner told Hollywood Life on March 12.
 “She changes her mind like she changes her underwear though and Tyga has a habit of always managing to sneak his way back into her bed somehow.”